freechat-fun/freechat/freechat-sdk/typescript/PluginApi.md

 const apiInstance = new .PluginApi(configuration);

 let body:.PluginApiDeletePluginRequest = {
-  // string | The pluginId to be deleted
+  // number | The pluginId to be deleted
-  pluginId: "pluginId_example",
+  pluginId: 1,
 };

 apiInstance.deletePlugin(body).then((data:any) => {